 Next the Court has to look at “Constitutional Limitations on Jurisdiction and Competence”, because Google says the Canadian Constitution limits how a Court can take jurisdiction.
 The Court basically blows this off, because Google didn’t really show anything.
 Seems like Google knew this was a loser argument.

 Pay close attention here, because this next issue is complicated, and it has Latin!
 The Court needs to answer the following question – did the lower court have in personam jurisdiction over Google?
-Oh fuck I am going to have to explain that, right?
+Oh no I am going to have to explain that, right?
 At least it means what it sounds like – jurisdiction over the person.
 Oh, and a “person” in law is not necessarily a human being.
 As the US Supreme Court said in Citizens United, corporations are people too!
 So while the Court already concluded there was “subject matter” jurisdiction – the basic intellectual property law violations happened in BC – the Court has to ask: